Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV: Related work

 \section{Related work}

-\textbf{SARL for Quadrotor Control.} Prior works have mainly focused on developing quadrotor control strategies for stabilization and trajectory tracking tasks.
-In \cite{hwangbo2017control}, a deep reinforcement learning algorithm for quadrotor low-level control was first presented.
-Expanding the scope, a Proximal Policy Optimization (PPO) based algorithm has been applied to quadrotors for position tracking control in \cite{pi2020low}, which has been generalized for multi-rotor aerial vehicles in~\cite{pi2021general}.
-Next, the study in \cite{molchanov2019sim} explored sim-to-(multi)-real transfer of low-level robust control policies to close the \textit{reality gap}.
-They successfully trained and transferred a robust single control policy from simulation to multiple real quadrotors.
-Recently, a data-efficient learning strategy has been proposed in \cite{yu2023equivariant} in the context of equivariant reinforcement learning that utilizes the symmetry of the dynamics.
+\textbf{SARL for Quadrotor Control.} Prior works have mainly focused on developing quadrotor control strategies for stabilization and trajectory tracking.
+The pioneering work in \cite{hwangbo2017control} introduced deep reinforcement learning for quadrotor low-level control.
+Expanding the scope, Proximal Policy Optimization (PPO)-based algorithms were applied for quadrotor position tracking control in \cite{pi2020low}, which was further extended and generalized to multi-rotor aerial vehicles in~\cite{pi2021general}.
+The study presented in \cite{molchanov2019sim} explored sim-to-(multi)-real transfer of low-level control policies, bridging the \textit{reality gap}.
+They successfully trained and transferred a single robust control policy from simulation to multiple real quadrotors.
+Recently, a data-efficient learning strategy was proposed in \cite{yu2023equivariant} in the context of equivariant reinforcement learning, leveraging the symmetry of the quadrotor dynamics.

-\textbf{MARL for Quadrotor Control.} While multi-agent RL has received significant attention in quadrotor applications, it has primarily focused on higher-level decisions of multiple quadrotors, such as cooperative trajectory planning.
-These include formation control where an artificial potential field is combined with multi-agent policy gradients~\cite{li2021distributed}, pursuit-evasion games~\cite{zhang2022game}, and bio-inspired flockings~\cite{ourari2022nearest}.